jackieclayton1/jackieclayton1/README.md

 ---

-💡 *I believe the best data analysts don’t just report numbers — they tell the story behind them and recommend the next step.*
+💡 *Information is the oil of the 21st century, and analytics is the combustion engine.*